 Best bet: You may want the blackest black makeup you can find for the most dramatic smoky eye possible, but products without the above ingredients are your best bet.

 Found in: Nail polish; SPF lip balm and foundation

 Worry because: It can cause cancer and endocrine disruption, and may be toxic to developmental, reproductive, and organ system health.
 Not to mention, it’s toxic to aquatic animals when it ends up in their environments as people swim slathered in SPF products.

 Look out for: Phenyl Ketone; Diphenyl Ketone; Benzoylbenzene; Benzoylphenyl

 Best bet: Choose sunscreen products that use non-nano zinc oxide or titanium dioxide.

-To learn more about chemical safety of cosmetics brands and their products, check out EWG's excellent informational database, Skin Deep.
-Not to mention, you can feel confident in choosing any nontoxic products from Thrive Market’s growing selection of makeup, nail care, and lip care.
-No more nasty chemicals to mess up your makeup game!
+To learn more about chemical safety of cosmetics brands and their products as well as the ingredients in makeup, check out EWG’s excellent informational database, Skin Deep.
+Not to mention, you can feel confident in choosing any nontoxic makeup products from Thrive Market’s growing selection of makeup, nail care, and lip care.
+No more nasty, harmful, toxic chemicals to mess up your makeup game!